 Small bar business models might see a staff of two bartenders standing in for every role from cash management to line-cook while larger spaces might have staff dedicated service and support staff.
 Balancing expectations for employees, management, customers, and planning to deliver consistent products and services is complex and doing that work in a business plan communicates that you’re poised to launch a successful bar.

 If you are seeking to secure funding, have already secured partial funding, or have a plan to fund your bar, pub, tavern, or club, it is crucial to include that information in your business plan.

-Whether you're going the route of an SBA loan, a microloan, a line of credit, or any of the other many financing options available to those looking to fund a hospitality business, this is the section where you'll share with your audience how you'll be footing the bill of your bar dreams.
+Whether you're going the route of a loan through the Canada Small Business Financing Program, a microloan, a line of credit, or any of the other many financing options available to those looking to fund a hospitality business, this is the section where you'll share with your audience how you'll be footing the bill of your bar dreams.

 And if you're still figuring that out — and using this business plan as part of your investor pitch — outline how you'll be using the funding, and provide detailed financial plans about the projections of profit and expenses of your business.

 The operating expenses for a bar include the costs of labour, insurance, inventory, equipment, rent, utilities — the list goes on.
 But there are also expenses for permits and licences that are unique to businesses that plan to serve alcohol, so be sure to budget for provincial licensing and bartending permits so that you can serve alcohol while adhering to the proper protocols.

 One common analysis to include in a business plan is a “break-even analysis” which compares how much sales are required to break even with the cost of expenses each month.
 Investors will be interested in the potential for profit and loss before they contribute to your business, but producing a P&L statement for a bar that isn’t open yet will require some educated projections.